Youth Programs

 Helping pupils become professionals.

-Partnered with the LA Promise Fund, and with support from Sony Pictures Entertainment, Film Independent matches media arts teachers in LA schools with our Fellows for a year-long mentorship.
-Teachers can connect with professional filmmakers for additional support, as well as have them engage directly with students and share their work over the course of the year.
-This program helps students make the connection between creating a film in class and building a career in entertainment.
+Partnered with the LA Promise Fund, and with support from Sony Pictures Entertainment, we match teachers in LA schools with professional filmmakers for a year-long mentorship.
+Mentors are Film Independent Fellows who are able to provide media production support and share their work with students.
+This program bridges the gap between creating a film in class and building a career in entertainment.

 Additional Opportunities